14 Types of Hawks in New Mexico

 Cooper’s Hawks are a species of hawks found in the New Mexico area.
 They are relatively large birds of prey that prefer to inhabit wooded and semi-wooded areas.
 Because they prefer to hunt in open, forested areas, they can be seen perched on tree branches or soaring overhead as they survey their domain.

-Cooper’s Hawks have adaptations suited for an arboreal lifestyle, including patterned feathers with camouflage coloration and long legs which help them stretch out while perched and intercept prey while hunting.
+Cooper’s Hawks have adaptations for an arboreal lifestyle, including patterned feathers with camouflage coloration and long legs, which help them stretch out while perched and intercept prey while hunting.
 These types of hawks in New Mexico often hunt small rodents, amphibians, reptiles, and other smaller birds.
-As a result, they are important parts of the ecosystems found in the New Mexico area by helping to keep smaller organisms populations under control while serving as food sources for other predators such as owls.
+As a result, they are important parts of the ecosystems found in the New Mexico area, helping to keep smaller organism populations under control while serving as food sources for other predators such as owls.

 4. Sharp-Shinned Hawk

-The Sharp-shinned Hawk is one of the most common types of hawks in New Mexico.
-They are small birds of prey, typically found in wooded habitats, particularly near water sources.
-They have dark gray upper parts and a light rufous or brownish underbelly with white streaks.
+The sharp-skinned hawk is one of the most common types of hawk in New Mexico.
+These small birds of prey are typically found in wooded habitats, particularly near water sources.
+They have dark gray upperparts and a light rufous or brownish underbelly with white streaks.

-During the breeding season, their numbers are increased by migrants from other parts of the country that pass through New Mexico as they migrate south for the winter.
+During the breeding season, migrants from other parts of the country who pass through New Mexico as they migrate south for the winter increase their numbers.
 These migratory hawks can often be seen catching small creatures such as songbirds, voles, and mice in open areas such as parks and fields.
 Their sharp eyesight makes them adept hunters, so they provide a valuable service to humans by helping to control these populations naturally.

 5. Ferruginous Hawk